Here’s everything you need to know about the beautiful Peggy Martin Climbing Rose Care and Growing Information!

 Peggy Martin Climbing Rose Information

-Peggy Martin Climbing Rose is popularly known as the “Hurricane Katrina rose.”
-It is named Peggy Martin as it was discovered by a girl name Peggy Martin after the devastating storm called “Hurricane Katrina.”
+Peggy Martin Climbing Rose is popularly known as the “Hurricane Katrina Rose.”
+It is named Peggy Martin as it was discovered by a girl named Peggy Martin after the devastating storm called “Hurricane Katrina.”

 Peggy Martin Climbing Rose roses can reach from 6 feet to 15 feet easily and are even taller, making them an excellent choice for covering fences, walls, trellises, and arbors.
 The plant is also known for its exceptional disease resistance, withstanding pests and diseases that commonly plague other roses.

 The rose features large, pink, double blooms that are borne in clusters.
 The flowers have a delicate, sweet fragrance and are often described as being reminiscent of old-fashioned roses.
 The rose blooms continuously throughout the growing season, from late spring to fall, providing a continuous display of color and fragrance.

 Fact: This rose was propagated by Peggy Martin, who shared the rose with other gardeners, which led to its widespread popularity.

 Propagating Peggy Martin Climbing Rose

 - Take a 6-to-8-inch-long cutting from the current season’s growth.